 Canadians working abroad must give the CRA a complete list of all Canadian and foreign assets they own as of their departure date.
-On this form you must provide a description of your assets and their fair market when you leave.
+On this form, you must provide a description of your assets and their fair market when you leave.
 However, you are not required to file this form if the total value of all your assets is less than $25,000 when you leave Canada.
 If you don’t file this form the CRA will impose a significant penalty on you.

 5. Pay Departure Tax

 When you leave Canada and become a non-resident, you are deemed to have sold all of your assets at their fair market value and you must pay tax on the accrued gains.
-Certain assets are exempt from departure tax, like your principle residence, RSPs, and TFSAs.
+Certain assets are exempt from departure tax, like your principal residence, RSPs, and TFSAs.

 6. Talk To Your Financial Adviser

 You should tell your financial advisor that you have become a non-resident, the date you became a non-resident, and that you would like to receive non-resident tax slips from any financial institutions that you deal with.
-You should also tell your financial advisor that you no longer wish to contribute to your RRSP and the Tax Free Savings Account, as you are no longer permitted to do so once you become a non-resident of Canada.
+You should also tell your financial advisor that you no longer wish to contribute to your RRSP and the Tax-Free Savings Account, as you are no longer permitted to do so once you become a non-resident of Canada.
 There is a 1% per month penalty for contributions made to a TFSA after you become a non-resident.

 Filing Tax Returns In Canada

 As a Canadian permanently working abroad, you only have to file a tax return in three specific circumstances:

 - You carried on a business in Canada.